-A bungalow with attached cookhouse ( both demolished some time ago) was constructed to the north of the battery.
+A bungalow with attached cookhouse (both demolished some time ago) was constructed to the north of the battery.
 It housed the duty crews.
 Close by were latrines and ablutions.
 The bungalow would have probably have been divided into sections for officers, warrant officers and sergeants, and for the other ranks.
-Other gunners not on duty at the gun, were housed in barrack blocks at what is today called the Barrack Square, which was constructed around 1904.
+Other gunners not on duty at the gun, were housed in barrack blocks at the Parade Square, which was constructed around 1904.

 In 1927, General Sir Webb Gillman was appointed Master-General of the Ordnance, and was sent to report on the Defences of Singapore.
 The need to protect the Naval Base in Sembawang, which was under construction at the time being paramount.
-Several new gun emplacements with armament of up to 15-Inch was recommended.
-Among General Gillman’s recommendations was the retention of the 9·2-Inch Gun on Mount Imbiah, but with a higher angle mounting in order to increase the range of the gun.
+Several new gun emplacements with armament of up to 15 Inch was recommended.
+Among General Gillman’s recommendations was the retention of the 9·2 Inch Gun on Mount Imbiah, but with a higher angle mounting in order to increase the range of the gun.
 Fire control would be transferred to Mount Serapong.
-The r4ecommendation for Imbiah was not acted upon.
+The recommendation for Imbiah was not acted upon.

-In 1936/37 Fort Connaught was rebuilt and equipped with three higher angle 9·2-Inch Guns which had the range and arc of fire to outshoot the solitary Imbiah Gun.
-As a result, the Imbiah Battery was decommissioned along with the 9·2-Inch Guns on Mount Serapong and Serapong Spur.
+In 1936/37 Fort Connaught was rebuilt and equipped with three higher angle 9·2-Inch Guns which had the range to outshoot the solitary Imbiah Gun.
+As a result, the Imbiah Battery was decommissioned along with the 9·2 Inch Guns on Mount Serapong and Serapong Spur.
 In 1937, Mount Imbiah was redesignated as a “Point d'appui”, which is a place for the rallying/assembling of troops prepared for defence and war.

 During the Japanese occupation, it is likely that the Japanese would have occupied the bungalow, and the battery area used as an observation post and storage depot.

 Following the return of the British in 1945, Mount Imbiah was re-occupied and used as a storage facility.
 When the British handed Blakang Mati to the Singapore Armed Forces in 1968, Imbiah seems to have been finally abandoned.
 Despite all the development works on Blakang Mati which was renamed Sentosa, to turn it into an island of recreation, the remains of the Imbiah battery have survived.
-It is the only intact 9.2-Inch battery in Singapore.
+It is the only intact 9·2-Inch Gun Battery in Singapore.
 Present plans are to preserve the site.

 It is likely that some remains of Imbiah’s early military life as an infantry redoubt lie hidden in the thick secondary jungle surrounding the site.